sandervanhooft/invoice-templates-generator/README.md

 ### Contribute
 For further template development, please modify the source files in the `/src` folder, and include the new build when providing a PR to this repository.

-These source files heavily rely on [TailwindCSS](http://tailwindcss.com).
+These source files make use of [TailwindCSS](http://tailwindcss.com).

 ### Roadmap